Jonathan Charquero

-Jonathan Sebastián Charquero López (born 21 February 1989, in Montevideo) is a Uruguayan footballer currently plays for Deportivo Coatepeque.
+Jonathan Sebastián Charquero López (born 21 February 1989) is a Uruguayan footballer currently plays for Deportivo Coatepeque.

-Career

 Club career

-On 17 September 2021, Charquero joined Guatemalan club Deportivo Coatepeque.
+Charquero was born in Montevideo.
+On 17 September 2021, he joined Guatemalan club Deportivo Coatepeque.

 International career

 Charquero has played for the Uruguay under-20 team at the 2009 FIFA U-20 World Cup in Egypt.
 Previously, he played the 2009 South American Youth Championship in Venezuela where he scored a goal against Colombia.